 university courses through ches

-This is the CHES Handbook of Higher Education Studies.
+This is the CHES Handbook of Higher Education Studies for 2024.

 We encourage students to select courses based on your interests and strengths (and pre-requisites) and preferred mode of study.